BartoszDabek/bdabek.pl/posts/personal-goals/short-notes/2020_short_notes.md

 11/01/2020
 ---
 Today I was at the funeral of my distant uncle ⛪.
 It's good to think about death and keep that in mind in your life.
 We should try to live in a way that doesn't waste time and give happienes to others! 🙆🏻‍♂️

+12/01/2020
+---
+👋Sunday.
+It actually was a sunny day 😄.
+Today, after church I talked to one of my friends, who showed me his house.
+I spent the rest of the day at home ;]

+13/01/2020
+---
+The week has begun!
+Today I went to the Bialystok and I'll stay here until Thursday.
+Thanks God that I have my own apartment!! 👍

+14/01/2020
+---
+It's been a busy but pleasant day.
+I had to be at the university today and by the way I passed one subject 👨‍🎓👍.
+I also had to work late (7-8pm) because during the day I studied instead of working 🤫

+15/01/2020
+---
+It was a nice day.
+I worked in my client's office today - it's cool to be there once in a while 😉.
+Later I had to go to the university - I had a presentation in one subject about multithreaded programming.
+And at the very end of the day my friends came by (actually, a friend rents a room from me and his fiancée came by) and we had a good time 👍👊.

+16/01/2020
+---
+Back home :).
+I love this place where I was born - it is quiet and peaceful.
+Nature is not yet so much disturbed by technological progress and the human hand.
+Today's entry is very 'poetic' 😅.

+17/01/2020
+---
+Another good day 🙂.
+No special revelations.
+At work I did my job and I'm going safely to the weekend 💪.
+Tomorrow I'll be a wedding witness and today we had an entry attempts  - it's rather not stressful, after all it's not my wedding 😄👰🤵.

+18/01/2020
+---
+Wedding day 💒🔔🔔!
+I was a witness today but thank God I wasn't stressed out :).
+A beautiful wedding and a good wedding! 😉